 When I was growing up, my mother used to do a chicken fricassée.
 I have no idea where the recipe came from, but I distinctly remember chicken, mushrooms and cream.
 I also recall the completely off-piste sultanas and boiled rice.

-The recipe here is based very heavily on one by Raymond Blanc in his highly accessible Simple French Cookery.
+The recipe here is one by Raymond Blanc in his highly accessible Simple French Cookery, in which he reiterates classic recipes from his mother’s kitchen.
 I am attracted to this because the chicken is in full-size joints, the vinegar and tarragon work nicely together, and it is really not that calorific because the fat quantities are very low.
 Despite the vinegar, kids will wolf this down no problem because the boil and the long cooking time knock back the acidity beautifully.

 - 1 tbsp olive oil